JLeseur/DU-UAV-Underwater-Submersible/README.md

 - NeutralizeMotors.ino

 ## ThrusterTest.ino
-This code controls two servo motors connected to an Arduino or similar microcontroller.
+This code controls two servo motors connected to an Arduino UNO.
 Initially, both motors are set to a neutral position.
 Then, the program cycles through a sequence:

 1. Both motors accelerate forward for one second.
 2. They return to the neutral position for one second.